XRPLF/xrpl-dev-portal/content/rippled-setup.md

         $ sudo service rippled start

-3. Generate a validator key and save the output to a secure place:
+3. Generate a validation public key and seed and save the output to a secure place:

         $ rippled --conf /etc/rippled/rippled.cfg -q validation_create
         {